jzamd0/GATsp/README.md

 and other parameters that can be set for the user.

-The program was designed to compare results between different parameters for a genetic algorithm, and to demostrate an application to solve a problem in a more effective an efficient way.
+The program was designed to compare results between different parameters for a genetic algorithm, and to demonstrate an application to solve a problem in a more effective an efficient way.

 ## Requirements